Fun fact: did you know that Sean Ellis was actually born in Sydney? But came back for the first time in 30 years to speak at SydStart 2015?

 People need to understand why the goal is important!

-Make sure the metrics you’re targeting have a baseline – where they are today.
+Ensure the metrics you’re targeting have a baseline – where they are today.
 And a target – where you want to be at the end of the 2-6 week timeline.

 Step #3: Laser-focus your resources (both human and financial)

 As a rule, don’t have more than one Growth Project per full-time person on the team.
-The best Growth teams tend to be multi-functional (design, analysis, tech, etc) and you’ll get the best results when multiple skill sets work together.
+The best Growth teams tend to be multi-functional (design, analysis, tech, etc), and you’ll get the best results when multiple skill sets work together.

 Generally, a growth team of 5 operates well with 2-3 growth goals.
 If you’re a solo founder, you’ll want to limit yourself to one goal at a time.

 Ruthless focus is an essential ingredient here.
-So be diligent and don’t spread your resources too thin!
+So be diligent, and don’t spread your resources too thin!

-Each goal should have a Goal Owner and that person should:
+Each goal should have a Goal Owner, and that person should:

 People tend to set small, easy-to-achieve goals when they’re evaluated directly against their results.
 (Zillow VP of Product & Growth Nate Moch spoke a lot about this in his StartCon 2016 talk)